-This paper sets out to provide Market Practices on the LEI as an identifier in payments and to provide clear use cases, with benefits for participants, for more transparent, efficient and secure payments.
+This paper sets out to provide best Market Practices on the LEI as an identifier in payments and to provide clear use cases, with benefits for participants for more transparent, efficient and secure payments.

-LEI provides improvements across numerous use cases, this paper provides an overview of how the LEI can be used in the Sanctions screening space (with even more potential improvements once the regulators come on board and add the LEI into the sanctions screening lists) reducing fraud for Corporate Treasurers, account to account owner validation and also improvements across the industry for Know your Customer (KYC) processes.
+The LEI provides improvements across numerous use cases - this paper provides an overview of how the LEI can be used in the Sanctions screening space (with even more potential improvements once the Regulators come on board and add the LEI into the Sanctions screening lists), reducing fraud for Corporate Treasurers, account-to-account owner validation and improvements across the industry for Know your Customer (KYC) processes.

-2 Status and Uptake of the LEI
+2. Status and Uptake of the LEI

-Countries are moving to adopt LEI as a mandatory requirement in their ISO 20022 messages.
-So market participants will need to be prepared for this even if there are countries that don't mandate the LEI.
-This section outlines the current status of the update of the LEI across the globe.
+Countries are moving to adopt the LEI as a mandatory requirement in their ISO 20022 messages, therefore market participants will need to be prepared for this, even if there are countries that do not mandate the LEI.
+This section outlines the current status of the uptake of the usage of the LEI across the globe.

-2.1 RTGS India
+2.1.
+RTGS and NEFT - India

-Effective from April 1, 2021 issued under Section 10 (2) read with Section 18 of Payment and Settlement Systems Act, 2007 (Act 51 of 2007) States that all non-individual customers initiating or receiving transactions of ₹50 crore and above through RTGS and / or NEFT must provide an LEI within the payment message.
+Effective from April 1 2021, all non-individual customers initiating or receiving transactions of ₹50 crore and above through RTGS and/or NEFT1 must provide an LEI within the payment message.